 Medicare rebates are available if your doctor has referred you through the Medicare scheme.

-Your doctor or pediatrician may determine that your child meets certain criteria for referral through the Medicare scheme.
+Your doctor, psychiatrist or paediatrician may determine that you or your child meet criteria for referral through the Medicare scheme.
 It is possible to claim Medicare rebates for individual and group psychology sessions with a specific referral.

 Insurance and WorkCover